Our CCR Time is 9:30-10:20 daily

-If you need to contact me, please feel free to call during these times or after 2:45.
+If you need to contact me, please call during these times or after 2:45.
 Feel free to email me anytime with questions or concerns.

 With continued parent support, I know this will prove to be a great school year for your child.
 Thanks for all you do!

 Social Studies Syllabus